This information will help you prepare for your nipple reconstruction procedure.

 Before Your Procedure

-- On the day of your procedure, wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
+- Wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
 This will help you and your surgeon finalize where your nipple will be placed.

 - Bring loose clothing to wear home after your procedure.
-You do not want to have any pressure or friction on your procedure sites.
+You don’t want to have any pressure or friction on your incisions (surgical cuts).

-- You can shower, but do not put on any lotion, creams, powders, deodorant, makeup, or perfume.
+- You can shower, but don’t put on any lotion, cream, powder, deodorant, makeup, perfume, or cologne.

-- If you were given stickers to help your surgeon place your nipple, wear them the day of your procedure.
+- If you received stickers to help your surgeon place your nipple, wear them.

-- You can eat your regular breakfast the morning of the procedure.
+- You can eat a regular breakfast the morning of your procedure.

 After Your Procedure

-- When you leave the hospital, you should wear clothing that is loose and comfortable.
-Do not wear clothing that rubs against your incisions (surgical cuts).
+- When you leave the hospital or clinic, wear clothing that’s loose and comfortable.
+Don’t wear clothing that rubs against your incisions.

-- If you will be traveling by car, place a small pillow or towel in between the seat belt and your incision to prevent putting pressure on it.
+- If you will be traveling by car, place a small pillow or towel between the seatbelt and your chest right above your incision.
+This will keep the seatbelt from putting pressure on your incision.
+Don’t let the seatbelt rub against your incisions.

-- For the first 2 weeks of recovery, you should avoid wearing any clothing that puts pressure on your nipple.
+- For the first 2 weeks after your procedure, avoid wearing any clothing that puts pressure on your nipple.
 If you wear a bra, make sure it fits loosely.

 - Lifting weights